 Singapore may seem to be a small island, but its inner area was a true wilderness until recent times.
 Island was first crossed on horseback in 1840 and this expedition took 4 days.
 Nearly 200 people were killed by tigers in the forest of the island in 1860.

 In the central part of the island is located the tallest summit of Singapore – the 163.8 m tall Bukit Timah.
 This summit was first reached by white people in 1827.
 In Malay this name may be translated as "tin hill", but most likely this is transformed "Bukit Temak" – "hill of the temak trees".

 Nature reserve around this hill was established early – in 1883 when the forest was almost intact.
-Thus it has been well preserved up to this day and, reportedly, is the only pristine rainforest in the major city except for Rio da Janeiro, Brasil.
+Thus it has been well preserved up to this day and, reportedly, is the only pristine rainforest in the major city except for Rio da Janeiro, Brazil.
 Up to this day, it happens that people get lost in this dense forest.

 Nevertheless, one should not forget that this forest is surrounded by a lively city from all sides and numerous tourists are coming every day to Bukit Timah.
 Could there be a large, unknown animal that survives and hides in this small patch of the rainforest?

 Mystery of the forest

 First reports about mysterious beings in the central part of Singapore are more than 200 years old – already in 1805 one local Malayan elder told that he has seen here an upright-walking being with a face of a monkey.

-Many local people were raised with stories that children should be careful and should not approach the forest as there is the monkey man lurking around.
+Many local people were raised with stories that children should be careful and should not approach the forest as there is a monkey man lurking around.
 This may be an attempt to scare the children away from the dangerous thickets but: who knows?
 Maybe there is some grain of truth?

 Quite many weird stories and forest man were told also by Japanese soldiers who were here during World War II.

 There have been few encounters with this being after the war, last time in 2007.
 See an image of purported encounter with monkey man here.